-Custodians of the same law they flout, a cheating Competition Commission had a flimsy draft recruitment policy available for our analysis in 2018.
+Custodians of the same law they flout, a cheating Competition Commission had a flimsy draft recruitment policy available for our scrutiny in 2018.
 Let’s take a look at the first few sections….

-Pay secrecy and inconsistency is actual, yet they claim to aspire to:
+Pay secrecy and unfair information advantages is actual, yet they claim to aspire to: